-5.1 If a member of staff has concerns about another staff member
+6.3 If a member of staff has concerns about another staff member.

-- 1. An allegation is any information which indicates that a member of staff/volunteer may have: - I. Behaved in a way that has, or may have harmed a child - II.
-Possibly committed a criminal offence against/related to a child - III.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children - 2.
-This applies to any child the member of staff/volunteer has contact with in their personal, professional or community life. - 3.
-To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook, school code of conduct and/or Government document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings'.

-http://webarchive.nationalarchives.gov.uk/20100202100434/dcsf.gov.uk/everychildmatters/resources-and-practice/ig00311/ - 4.
-If staff have concerns about another staff member then this should be referred to the Headteacher or Principal.
-If the allegation is against the Headteacher or Principal, then the referral should be made to the chair of governors, chair of the management committee, or proprietor of an independent school as appropriate.
-If for any reason this causes a delay, then the LADO should be approached directly. - 5.
-The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
+- this applies to any member of staff/volunteer whom the staff member has contact with in their personal, professional or community life. - an allegation is any information which indicates that a member of staff/volunteer may have: - i. behaved in a way that has, or may have harmed a child - ii. possibly committed a criminal offence against/related to a child - iii. behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children. - if staff have concerns about another staff member then this should be referred to the headteacher or principal.
+If the allegation is against the headteacher or principal, then the referral should be made to the chair of governors, chair of the management committee, or proprietor of an independent school as appropriate.
+If for any reason this causes a delay, then the local authority designated officer (LADO) should be approached directly. - the person to whom an allegation against another member of staff is first reported, should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification.
 It is important not to make assumptions.
-Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only. - 6.
-Actions to be taken include: - I. making an immediate written record of the allegation using the informant's words including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present. - II.
-This record should be signed, dated and immediately passed on to the Headteacher/Principal/Chair of governors. - III.
-The recipient of an allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter.
-The Head Teacher or Chair will not investigate the allegation itself, or take written or detailed statements, but will assess and decide whether to refer the concern to the Local Authority Designated Officer (LADO).
-If there is any doubt as to whether to refer, advice should be taken from the LADO. - 7.
-If there are concerns that a child is at risk the matter must be immediately reported to MASH.
+Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only. - 6.4 Allegations against member of staff Actions to be taken - making an immediate written record of the allegation using the informant's words including: time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present - this record should be signed, dated and immediately passed on to the headteacher/principal/chair of governors - the recipient of an allegation must not unilaterally determine its validity and failure to report it in accordance with procedures is a potential disciplinary matter.
+The headteacher or chair will not investigate the allegation themselves, or take written or detailed statements, but will assess and decide whether to refer the concern to the LADO.
+If there is any doubt as to whether to refer, advice should be taken from the LADO. - if there are concerns that a child is at risk, the matter must be immediately reported to MASH. - any records generated in the course of such matters must be retained securely, away from other child protection and personnel records and only be accessed by those who need to for investigation / review purposes. - guidelines contained within the Pan Sussex Child Protection and Safeguarding Procedures in respect of managing allegations made against people who work or volunteer with children, found here, must be followed on each occasion.
+If there is any doubt then advice must be taken from the LADO.